humanmade/altis-workflow/docs/publication-checklist.md

 By default, Publication Checklist will display a warning if some items are incomplete, with a prompt to allow publishing anyway.

-To enforce these checks and block publication, set the `modules.workflow.publication-checklist.block_on_failing` option to `true`:
+To enforce these checks and block publication, set the `modules.workflow.publication-checklist.block-on-failing` option to `true`:

 ```json
 {